 As Sports Medicine Doctors, we see children with sports injuries

-Young athletes often begin their competitive sports careers as early as age seven, with some youth participating in organized sports activities as early as age four, if not sooner.
-Physical activity is necessary for normal growth in children.
-However, when the activity level becomes too intense or too excessive in a short time period, the tissue breaks down and injuries may occur.
+Young athletes often begin their competitive sports careers as early as age four.
+As they get older, these kids get involved in organized sports activities.
+Sports provide a great way for kids to learn teamwork and what healthy competition is all about.
+However, with all sports, there can be injuries.
+For example, when the activity level becomes too intense or too excessive in a short time period, the tissue breaks down, muscles get strained, and sometimes bones even break.

-Our physicians at Medical Center Children’s Orthopedic and Spine Specialists are seeing overuse injuries more often in children.
-Overuse injuries such as stress fractures, tendinitis, bursitis, apophysitis, and osteochondral injuries of the joint surface were rarely seen when children spent more time engaging in free play.
+Our doctors at Medical Center Children’s Orthopedic and Spine Specialists are seeing an increased number of children with sports injuries.
+As an example, sports injuries such as stress fractures, tendinitis, bursitis, apophysitis, and osteochondral injuries of the joint surface are definitely on the increase in organized sports.

-The following risk factors predispose young athletes to overuse injuries:
+The following risk factors predispose young athletes to sports injuries:

 - Sport specialization at a young age